Configuration of Oplon Secure Access

 Web Apps/Links

 A Web App/Link is a resource represented by a URL.
-They can be either internal resources or r
+Through Oplon Secure Access it can be accessed:

 Configuration interface